 Morning: Drive to the Lake Myvatn area, sculpted throughout the ages by volcanic eruptions and renowned for its diverse bird population, with ducks, gyrfalcons, plovers, ptarmigans, and more.
-Along the way, we'll stop to visit Hverabraud, where we'll observe how locals harness geothermal energy to make homemade bread.
-Then, we'll drive to Namafjall, where we'll witness the bubbling, hot mud pools native to this area.

-After, we'll continue on toward the Lake Myvatn area, and upon arrival at Skutustadir, explore the pseudocrater field, formed by steam explosions when lava flowed over wet earth.
-We'll also witness some of Iceland's more recent volcanic activity during a stop at a panoramic viewpoint overlooking the Námaskard geothermic area.
-Later, we'll visit the whimsical "black castle" lava formations of Dimmuborgir, where a lonely troll is said to have lived.
+Our first stop is Namafjall, where we'll witness the bubbling, hot mud pools native to this area.
+After, we'll continue on toward the whimsical "black castle" lava formations of Dimmuborgir, where a lonely troll is said to have lived.
+We'll explore this mythical landscape up close on a walking tour.